Filovent yacht charter agency

 Cabins with windows.
 Premium location cabins.

-Main Deck - Double Cabin - Cat A
+Double Cabin - Main Deck - Cat A

 Cabins with windows.
 Premium location cabins.

-Upper Deck - Double Cabin - Cat A
+Double Cabin - Upper Deck - Cat A

 Cabins with high sliding windows.
 Premium location cabins.